furniture inspired by wilderness and wildlife

 It seems I rarely come up with a design through precisely the same method each time.
 Each new highly detailed design is a long-term project, which I love.
 My previous career as a landscape architect taught me to savor the process, and to take the time to get it right.

 My mural images are usually a mosaic of several drawings and photographs.
 I travel light, so photos are usually from my Iphone or my little Canon SX710 HS with 30x optical zoom.
 Because I cannot personally photograph each species I want to work with, I sometimes create interpretations from other images.
-I make a lot of pencil sketches, and a lot of acrylic paint sketches.
-For abstraction, I may make an impression from branches or wood grain pressed onto paper, then work that into the image as well.
+I make a lot of pencil sketches, and also marker and paint sketches.

-Line drawings are then refined into many intricately defined color fields, like a paint-by-number painting.
-This allows me to keep track of exactly where each ceramic glaze is ultimately applied to the image.
+Line drawings are refined into many intricately defined color fields, like a paint-by-number painting.
+I keep track of exactly where each ceramic glaze is ultimately applied to the image.
 It's a long process to develop and combine all the mosaic images.
-I carefully scale and move critical pieces around until I have the final image.

 making the tables

 Following completion of the mural drawing, the image is transferred onto Italian red bisque tile and carefully glazed.
 I work with several hundred different ceramic glazes, rarely mixing them.
 My favorite glazes show unique characteristics such as depth, color variety or shimmer.
-I play with color combinations by putting various tile test pieces together.
-The glazing of one tabletop or wall piece can take a significant amount of time, and it seems there are always a few surprises when the tiles emerge from the kiln.
+I play with color combinations by putting various test pieces together.
+The glazing of one tabletop or wall piece can take a significant amount of time, and there are always surprises when the tiles emerge from the kiln.

 I am meticulous about keeping and updating detailed records for each piece, especially regarding the glazes.
 I am constantly improving the glaze color combinations as the designs progess.

 After all tiles are fired, they are bonded to a high quality non-toxic plywood and fitted to the table frame or wall frame.
-The table frames I design specifically for each piece, providing shop drawings to be custom fabricated by a professional welder.
+I design each table frame specifically for each piece, providing shop drawings to be custom fabricated by a professional welder.
 To instill a sleek, stylized look for the modern mountain home, ceramic art panels align neatly with the steel frame of the tables.
-They are then finished with a custom powder coat or wrapped creatively in Italian leather.
+I then finish with a custom powder coat or give the frame a rustic or polished steel look, sometimes accented with Italian leather.
 Wall hangings are framed on reclaimed oak, which I sand smooth, stain, and finish.